TerriaJS/aremi-tmy/README.md

 This code is licensed under the open source Apache License Version 2.0.
 For full details please see the [LICENSE](LICENSE) file in the root of this repository.

+Everything in here is &copy; CSIRO Data61 2017.

 ## Instructions